What Is Shared Hosting, How Does It Work, and What to Consider When Choosing It

 With shared hosting, high traffic on other websites on the same shared server can affect your website’s performance.

 Before signing up for a plan, calculate your potential monthly visits.
 Then, check the resources provided by each web host and plan, focusing on bandwidth, to determine which one suits your needs.

 Website speed is another essential quality, as one in two visitors will abandon pages that take six seconds or longer to load.

 When selecting a web hosting company, check its bandwidth capacity.
 The more bandwidth it provides, the faster your website will load.
 Additionally, check the web hosting technology used by the company.

 Select a hosting provider that offers features you need, such as free domain name registration, email accounts, unlimited bandwidth, third-party app integrations, and a money-back guarantee.

 Additional features to consider are:

 - User-friendly interface.
 An intuitive and easy-to-navigate control panel enables easy website management.

 - Security.
-To protect your site from cyber attacks, consider robust security features like firewalls, free SSL certificates, file backups, and regular software updates.
+To protect your site from cyber attacks, consider robust security features like firewalls, SSL certificates, file backups, and regular software updates.

 - Technical support.
 Reputable web hosting companies should provide 24/7 customer support.
 In addition, check if the host has a comprehensive resource or tutorial page.